lonnblad/gopuml/README.md

 ## Example:

-gopuml can convert this example text into an svg file or link.
+gopuml can convert this example text into an svg file or a link.

 ### Plant UML